 Chili is also a meal prepper’s dream.
 You could chop the sweet potatoes, onion, and bell peppers in the morning or the night before, then finish up the recipe when you get home from work.
 Since chili tastes even better the next day, you could also cook it one weekend afternoon, then warm it up for fast, healthy lunches and Whole30 dinners all week long.

 Since this recipe is Whole30 compliant (and also Paleo compliant, grain free, and gluten free), I made the chili without beans.
-If you aren’t concerned with the recipe being diet specific, you can certainly add black beans or kidney beans if you like—this is what I often do when I make my Healthy Turkey Chili.
+If you aren’t concerned with the recipe being diet specific, you can certainly add black beans or kidney beans if you like—this is what I often do when I make my Turkey Chili Instant Pot.